lliuz/ARFlow/README.md

 ### Training

-Here we provide the complete training pipeline for ARFlow on Sintel dataset:
+Here we provide the complete training pipeline for ARFlow on Sintel and KITTI datasets:

+#### Sintel dataset

 1. Pre-train on the Sintel raw movie.
 Also, you can skip this step with [our pretrained model](./checkpoints/Sintel/pwclite_raw.tar).